afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 areas where people are irrational and guided us how to avoid such common pitfalls.
 And, perhaps, some readers take notice and adjust.

-But what isn't happening, but really *should* be happening is the following:
+However, what really *should* be happening is the following:

 > Oh my god, everything I've ever believed in and ever argued for could well be
 > deeply mistaken.
 Time and time again Daniel's book highlighted that our